DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/pod.md

 To control which node the pod can/cannot run on a particular node.
 Pod affinity is pod-driven policy which means one pod placement is constrained by another pod.
 This can be useful when needing to make sure 2 same pods are not run on the same node.
 While node affinity is looking at node only not pod. i.e a pod can only run a node with label `abc`.

 - [pod affinity/anti-affinity](http://bazingafeng.com/2019/03/31/k8s-affinity-topologykey/)

+### Liveness and Readiness

+Liveness probe indicates whether the Container is running.
+If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.
+If a Container does not provide a liveness probe, the default state is Success.

+Readiness probe indicates whether the Container is ready to serve traffic.
+A Pod is considered ready when all of its containers are ready.
+One use of this signal is to control which Pods are used as backends for Services.
+When a Pod is not ready, it is removed from Service load balancers.
+If left undefined, the default state is Success.

+K8S relies on the readiness probes.
+During a rolling update, it will keep the old container up and running until the new service declares that it is ready to take traffic.
+Therefore the readiness probes have to be implemented correctly.

 ### CrashLoopBackOff